 Description: Sets the exponent, α , in the function used to vary the force constant as a function of time.
 The force is varied according to a coupling parameter λ , raised to the power α : $k{\lambda} = k_0 + \lambda^{\alpha}(k_1 - k_0)$, where k_0 , k{λ} , and k_1 are the initial, current, and final values of the force constant.
-The parameter λ evolves linearly from 0 to 1, either smoothly or in targetNumStages discrete stages.
-When the initial value of the force constant is zero, an exponent greater than 1.0 distributes the effects of introducing the restraint more smoothly over time than a linear dependence.
+The parameter λ evolves linearly from 0 to 1, either smoothly, or in targetNumStages equally spaced discrete stages, or according to an arbitrary schedule set with lambdaSchedule.
+When the initial value of the force constant is zero, an exponent greater than 1.0 distributes the effects of introducing the restraint more smoothly over time than a linear dependence, and ensures that there is no singularity in the derivative of the restraint free energy with respect to lambda.
+A value of 4 has been found to give good results in some tests.

-targetNumSteps < (harmonic) Number of steps for steering > Acceptable Values: positive integer
+• targetNumSteps < (harmonic) Number of steps for steering > Acceptable Values: positive integer